 A dry spice rub mixture including brown sugar, cinnamon, allspice, and pineapple is rubbed all over a spiral ham.

-Then, the most delectable pineapple orange glaze made from brown sugar, orange and pineapple juices, and bourbon is boiled together and then poured over the ham.
+Then, the most delectable pineapple ham glaze made from brown sugar, orange and pineapple juices, and bourbon is boiled together and then poured over the ham.

 The glaze has such great depth of flavor thanks to the citrus notes and the bourbon.
 It caramelizes beautifully under a very quick broiler stint.